BlrChessClub/BCC-website/events/2024/07-07-chesscafe.md

 brewed coffee.
 This event is all about camaraderie, friendly competition, and enjoying the intellectual challenge that chess brings.

-## What's included
+## What's Included

-- `Food and Beverage worth ₹150`
+- `Ticket includes food coupon ₹150`
-- 2.5 Hours of 3 Fun-filled Chess Variants
+- 2.5 Hours of multiple Fun-filled Chess Variants